 Sunčana Roksandić Vidlička, University of Zagreb, Croatia

-Marc Englehart, Max Planck Institute for Foreign and International Criminal Law, Freiburg, Germany
+Marc Engelhart, Max Planck Institute for the Study of Crime, Security and Law, Freiburg, Germany

 Maja Munivrana Vajda, University of Zagreb, Croatia

 Ksenija Turković, European Court of Human Rights, Strasbourg, France

 Monday 10 am - 1 pm